tdurouchoux/dsview_vault/topics/Concept/Project Scoping.md

 type: Concept
 ---

-The process of assessing the potential impact of a project, prioritizing tasks, and determining the resources needed for successful completion.
+The process of defining the scope and potential impact of a data science project, including identifying stakeholders and assessing project feasibility.